neelsmith/cd2md/README.md

 ### Linking to URN References (citing sources)###

-A span of markdown source text can be linked to a reference by marking it with curly brackets (braces), followed by the reference identifier in square bracket.
+A span of markdown source text can be linked to a reference by marking it with curly brackets (braces), followed by the reference identifier in square brackets.
 For example, in the markdown source text

 > `In the Venetus A manuscript, the *Iliad* text begins on folio {twelve recto}[1].`